 When would you use the Baja Down Pullover and where does it fit in a layering system?
 That will depend on your climate and the type of activities you pursue.
 I use the Baja as a down puffy on backpacking trips when I’m cooking meals in cool spring or autumn weather instead of carrying a heavier hooded down jacket.
 Once I stop hiking and generating lots of body heat, I get really cold and need to wear extra insulation.
 I also wear a puffy like the Baja if I’m sleeping with a quilt in cold or damp weather as an extra thermal layer for my shoulders, neck, and head.
-Sometimes, I just wrap it loose around my neck and shoulders, or use it as a pillow.
+Sometimes, I just wrap it loosely around my neck and shoulders or use it as a pillow.

-However, the Baja pullover is too warm for me to wear when I’m hiking with a pack on my back and generating massive amount of body heat.
-I usually strip down to a baselayer or a light mid-layer when I’m backpacking in the mountains.
+However, the Baja pullover is too warm for me to wear when I’m hiking with a pack on my back and generating a massive amount of body heat.
+I usually strip down to a base layer or a light mid-layer when I’m backpacking in the mountains.
 Even then, I have to be stopped before I put on a down garment because I just get too hot and sweaty if I’m moving.

 If you’re buying a hooded down jacket or pullover for warmth, make sure you get one that has an adjustable hood that you can cinch tight to seal in the heat.
 Non-adjustable hoods are basically worthless, but a surprising number of manufacturers sell garments with them.
 At a minimum, you want neck toggles so you can adjust the size of the face opening.
-I prefer hoods that have a rear volume adjuster as well, especially ones that are labelled ‘helmet compatible’ and sized for Godzilla.
+I prefer hoods that have a rear volume adjuster as well, especially ones that are labeled ‘helmet-compatible’ and sized for Godzilla.

 The Baja Down Pullover has neck toggles to seal the edges of the jacket around your face.
-It doesn’t have a rear volume adjuster unfortunately, but the neck toggles are easy to use and sufficient to seal out the cold.
+It doesn’t have a rear volume adjuster, unfortunately, but the neck toggles are easy to use and sufficient to seal out the cold.

 1/4 Length Front Zipper

 The Baja has a 1/4 length zipper so you can vent it if you find yourself overheating or sweating.
-Again, it’s a common sense feature to look for when purchasing any kind of mid or outer layer technical garment.
+Again, it’s a common-sense feature to look for when purchasing any kind of mid or outer layer technical garment.
 Active temperature regulation is the name of the game when skiing or hiking in cold weather and having zippers you can open to avoid perspiring is key.

-Instead of side pockets, the Baja has a front, fleece lined pouch that you can stick you hands in to warm up.
+Instead of side pockets, the Baja has a front, fleece-lined pouch that you can stick your hands in to warm up.
 The pouch is pass through, so both your hands can touch each other.
 The sides of the pocket close with snaps instead of zippers, making the pouch a secure place to store a hat or light gloves.
 It also has a large interior shoulder pocket with a zipper that can be used to store electronics and that you can stuff the jacket into for packing.